git-steven/git-steven.github.io/_posts/2026-01-23-scrum-counterpoint.md

 - [📚 References & Further Reading](#-references--further-reading)

 ---
+## 🌀 Introduction

+_Welcome, fellow practitioners of software engineering. 🤓_

+What follows is a modest examination of Scrum -- that beloved framework which has achieved near-liturgical status in parts of our industry.

+Scrum promises predictable delivery through disciplined iteration.
+In practice, it often measures something else entirely:

+### 💨 Motion rather than progress.
+* Burndown charts fall
+* Velocity charts rise
+* Sprint boards clear
+* _**Meanwhile**, the architecture quietly accumulates complexity_

+This essay explores several common failure modes—not because Scrum is uniquely flawed, but because **its incentives frequently reward the wrong behaviors.**

+And incentives, as every systems engineer eventually learns, shape outcomes more reliably than intentions.

+But let's establish scope first: **no development process—Scrum, Kanban, or otherwise—is a substitute for sound engineering practice.**

+___

 ## 📍 When Velocity Becomes the Target
 > 🤓 **Nerdy Aside:** These dysfunction patterns have a name: **_Goodhart's Law_**.